kuru0004/mens_tennis_outcomes/README.md

 Several avenues for further investigation exist:
 1. Considering a simpler model, so that there is no need for computing statistics from previous matches.
 2. Using clustering to group players to determine a style and utilize these groups to make better predictions.
+	* First, gather player statistics
 3. Distributing the statistics over the surfaces (eg. aces on grass) because I have a difficult time believing the results that surface is not a major predictor.